timeurg/streamify/README.md

   - `docker run --rm IMAGE` if you have a docker image configured
 - `-w --worker` a (chain of) workload(s) implementing `{ Transform } from 'node:stream'` interface.
 Optional, multiple choice, order matters.
   Built-in workers include:
+  - `-w from:PACKAGE:EXPORTED` or `-w from:FILENAME`: custom workers syntax, see [command](./usecases/csv/run.sh) and [docker](./usecases/csv/docker.compose.yml) usage examples
-  - `-w row2obj` (object mode) converts incoming arrays to objects with properties described in first entry (header)
+  - `-w row2obj`: (object mode) converts incoming arrays to objects with properties described in first entry (header)
-  - `-w extract:PROPERTY` (object mode) passes specified property to next worker
-  - `-w aggregate` aggregates input up until an (optional) threshhold.
+  - `-w aggregate`: aggregates input up until an (optional) threshhold.
 A call without parameters will aggregate input until source runs out then pass it to next worker.
 Invoking `-w aggregate:4` will split input into a stream of arrays of length 4.
+  - `-w extract:PROPERTY`: (object mode) passes specified property to next worker
-  - `-w toJSON` useful for switching from object mode
+  - `-w toJSON`: useful for switching from object mode
-  - `-w gzip`, which maps to `require('node:zlib').createGzip()`
+  - `-w gzip`: maps to `require('node:zlib').createGzip()`
-  - `-w slow [(N,n-N)]` that slows down throughput by specified N of ms using `setTimeout`
+  - `-w slow [(N,n-N)]`: slows down execution by specified N of ms using `setTimeout`
 - `<source> [target]` - If only one option is given it is considered to be the source.
   The syntax is `PROTOCOL:OPTIONS`.
 If the no colon is present protocol defaults to `file`, empty value defaults to `std` (stdin for source, stdout for target).
   Built-in protocols are: